-When principals talk about their work to parents, they utter buzzwords and acronyms that leave their public in the dark.
+When educators talk about their work to parents, they utter buzzwords that leave their audience in the dark.
 This “ed-speak” phenomenon is so prevalent, it should be considered an occupational hazard.
 And when district leaders try to explain where their schools and district stand, they are too often tongue-tied by jargon from the accountability zone.

 Martin Kozloff, a sociologist from the University of North Carolina-Wilmington, has studied the creep of ed-speak in teacher training programs.
 He calls it “unmatched twaddle … unbelievable bilge … absolutely staggering nonsense.”

-An article in the August 16 issue of the Los Angeles Times took aim at the perpetrators of what the reporter called “a blizzard of buzzwords.”
+An article in the Los Angeles Times (8/16/2001) took aim at the perpetrators of what reporter Duke Helfand called “a blizzard of buzzwords.”
 Professor Kozloff argued that ed-speak serves a deliberate purpose: “It allows teachers and administrators to insulate themselves from scrutiny and maintain a grip on power.”

 An education historian cited in this article, Jeffrey Mirel of the University of Michigan, said, “It’s a way to underscore the message that, I’m a professional, so give me your kid and leave me alone.
 All professional language is turf language.”

 From this Los Angeles Times story, consider the following hazards of a parent-teacher discussion of reading.
 “Take reading, perhaps the most important subject in school.
 Teachers engage their students in “phonemic awareness,” “decoding” “systematic, explicit phonics” and “word attack skills.”
 How can parents make sense of this festival of buzzwords?